miron-alexandru/Alien-Onslaught/README.md

 <summary><h2>Alien-Onslaught Changelog</h2></summary>

 ### Version 3.1:
+* Refactored the code by moving all managers into a new package called 'managers' to enhance maintainability.
+Additionally, various classes and functions were further refactored to improve code readability and maintainability.
+* Improved overall sound management for the game.
 * Implemented a new power up also accompanied with a sound effect: Enemies are frozen for a period of time.
 * Implemented the option to toggle from Fullscreen to Resizable.
 * UI controls are displayed on the Main Menu.